Treaty of Butre: Background

 The treaty and the terms of the protectorate turned out to be very stable, most likely in part because the Dutch never had the intention to interfere in the affairs of the Ahanta states.
 That is, except for the town of Butre, where they built a fort (Fort Batenstein).
 The treaty could be interpreted as a treaty of friendship and cooperation, rather than as a treaty establishing a Dutch protectorate.
 The Dutch worked in close cooperation with the local chief, who was also second in line in the political leadership of what became known as the Kingdom of Ahanta and had its capital at the nearby seaside town of Busua.

 In 1837 the king of Ahanta, Baidoo Bonsoe II (Badu Bonsu II), rebelled against the Dutch government and killed several officers, including acting governor Hendrik Tonneboeijer.
 The Dutch government used the treaty as the basis for military action and an expeditionary force was sent to Ahanta.
 In the war that followed King Baidoo Bonsoe II was killed.
 The Dutch reorganised the Ahanta state, after the rebellion, appointing the chief of Butre as regent, keeping the country under close control with an enlarged military and civilian presence.

-When the Dutch transferred their possessions on the Gold Coast to the British on 6 April 1872, the treaty of 1656 was still in effect, having regulated political relations between the Dutch and Ahanta for more than 213 years.
+When the Dutch transferred their possessions on the Gold Coast to the British Empire on 6 April 1872, the treaty of 1656 was still in effect, having regulated political relations between the Dutch and Ahanta for more than 213 years.
 The treaty was one of the oldest and one of the longest functioning treaties between an African and a European state.

 With the Dutch possessions, the British took over all legal obligations including the existing treaties and contracts.
 After the transfer the British started to develop their own policies towards the now united Gold Coast possessions.
-Ahanta resisted the British take-over, with the result that the British Royal Navy bombed Butre in 1873 to achieve a political submission.
-In 1874 Britain declared the entire Gold Coast – including Ahanta – a Crown Colony, de jure and de facto ending all former diplomatic and legal obligations.
+Ahanta resisted the British take-over, leading to the Royal Navy bombarding Butre in 1873.
+In 1874, Britain declared the entire Gold Coast – including Ahanta – a Crown Colony, de jure and de facto ending all former diplomatic and legal obligations.